georgetimy/BRAZILIAN-E-COMMERCE-DATA-ANALYST-VISUALIZATION/README.md

 # BRAZILIAN-E-COMMERCE-DATA-ANALYST-VISUALIZATION
-The data that been used are based on Brazilian E-Commerce Public Dataset by Olist at kaggle.com
+The datasets that been used are based on Brazilian E-Commerce Public Dataset by Olist at kaggle.com